 - Start the first week of your cycle with a modified alternate-day fasting plan only twice during the week.
 Remember, modified alternate-day fasting involves eating 500 calories at dinner on your “fasting” day.

 - How do you feel at the end of the week?
 If your goal is weight loss, did you lose any weight?
 You can stay at this stage until you feel ready for more if you feel great and have achieved a weight loss of 1 or 2 lbs.

 - If you want to lose weight and haven’t even lost 1 lb, go for a full fast on your fasting days, but again, just stick to a schedule that requires you to fast only 2 days a week.
 You should see some encouraging results after a week or two.
 If so, stick to this alternate day fasting schedule (including before your menstruations if you can handle it).

 - Keep experimenting with switching days and modifying your schedule as needed.
 We will talk about possible side effects you may experience and about how to adjust your alternate-day fasting schedule further at the end of this post.

 Don’t forget to watch my Intermittent Fasting 101 Workshop for further help with implementing intermittent fasting.

 Why Alternate-Day Fasting Works

-Alternate-day fasting is one of the most promising intermittent fasting method for two reasons:
+Alternate-day fasting is one of the most promising intermittent fasting methods for two reasons:

 - It’s not done every single day, which keeps your body guessing and gives you more food freedom.